United Garment Workers of America

 The United Garment Workers of America (UGW or UGWA) was a United States labor union which existed between 1891 and 1994.
 It was an affiliate of the American Federation of Labor.

 History

-The UGWA was formed in New York in April 1891 and lead a successful strike of 16,000 garment workers in New York City in 1893, but soon adopted a more conservative, conciliatory tone with manufacturers.
+The UGWA was formed in New York in April 1891 and led a successful strike of 16,000 garment workers in New York City in 1893, but soon adopted a more conservative, conciliatory tone with manufacturers.